Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Benchmark Construction

 \subsection{Paper Sentence Extraction}

-To obtain paper sentences relevant to code implementation, we extract sentence-level descriptions from the full text of each paper as natural language units.
-The process proceeds as follows.
+To obtain text units relevant to code implementation, we extract sentence-level content from the full text of each paper.
+Specifically, we first employ GROBID to perform structured parsing of PDF documents, enabling accurate extraction of textual content along with section information.
+GROBID is chosen due to its optimization for scholarly documents, allowing reliable identification of sections such as \textit{Methods} and \textit{Experiments}.

-First, we use GROBID to parse each paper PDF into structured text.
-GROBID is specifically optimized for academic documents and can accurately identify structural elements such as sections (e.g., Methods, Experiments).

-Next, we perform sentence segmentation to divide the text into sentence-level units.
-Based on section information, we remove content unrelated to implementation, such as references, appendices, conclusions, and acknowledgments.
-However, even within retained sections, some sentences may still be irrelevant (e.g., background descriptions or result analyses).
-Therefore, we further apply keyword-based filtering to prioritize sentences closely related to methodological implementation.
+The extracted text is then segmented into sentence-level units.
+Based on section metadata, we remove content unrelated to implementation, including references, appendices, conclusions, and acknowledgments.
+However, even within retained sections, some sentences may still be irrelevant (e.g., background descriptions or result analysis).
+Therefore, we further apply keyword-based filtering to prioritize sentences closely related to methodological implementation, thereby improving the effectiveness of subsequent sentence–code matching.

-As a result, for each paper, we obtain a high-quality set of candidate sentences, which are treated as potential method descriptions and will be semantically aligned with code functions in subsequent steps.
+Ultimately, for each paper, we obtain a set of high-quality candidate sentences, which are treated as potential methodological descriptions and will be aligned with code functions in subsequent steps.